Ex-official who said Surfside condo was sound leaves new job

 Efforts to reach Prieto by telephone and email since the Surfside condominium collapsed last week have not been successful.
 He left his Surfside job in November.

-The Champlain Towers South collapse has left at least 16 people confirmed dead and more than 140 still unaccounted for.
+The Champlain Towers South collapse has left at least 16 people confirmed dead and 147 still unaccounted for.